brucedsu/Vim/README.md

 1. Add all menlo for powerline fonts in the font folder
 2. Also add monaco for powerline font
 2. In iTerm2 preferences, set "Regular Font" to "14pt Menlo Regular"
-3. Set "Non-ASCII Font" to "13pt Moncao for Powerline"
+3. Set "Non-ASCII Font" to "14.4pt Inconsolata-dz for Powerline"

 ## Function Keys